 It doesn’t have to stop there.
 You can apply your brand positioning and identifiable features into virtually every aspect of your business – from collateral and product packaging, to your company stationery and marketing emails.
 In fact, you should.
 One of the most crucial aspects of any brand is consistency throughout.

-But these are definitely the bare bones required in order to get your strategy started.
+But these are definitely the bare bones required in order to get your company branding strategy started.
 After that, it can be further enhanced and fleshed out through market research.

 What market research will I need to do to enhance my brand?